Digressive vs Linear vs Progressive Pistons & Shock Valving

 Pistons With A Lot of Free Bleed:

-By drilling a lot of free bleed holes in the main shock piston the damping curve can become progressive.
-As slow speeds oil flows unrestricted through the large holes.
-At high speed the holes hit their maximum flow rates and the main piston valving has to start working, making the shock stiffer on the high end.
-This design makes both compression and rebound progressive which is not always desirable.
+By drilling multiple free bleed holes in the main shock piston, the damping curve can be made progressive.
+At slow speeds, oil flows freely through the large holes, providing minimal resistance.
+As the speed increases, the holes reach their maximum flow rates, and the main piston valving begins to engage, making the shock stiffer on the high end.
+While this design effectively makes both compression and rebound progressive, it’s not always ideal, as it can lead to undesirable performance characteristics in certain situations.
+For instance, having both compression and rebound be progressive can create a less predictable or more bouncy ride.

 Step Off Disks: